 Substitutions and Variations

 If you don't have access to or can't find sweetened condensed milk, I like to use almond condensed milk (dairy-free) by making my own at home.
-I love easy recipes that taste great, and this cake will definitely leave everyone coming back for more.
+I love easy recipes that taste great, and this cake will leave everyone coming back for more.
 Other lazy cake recipes may use butter, heavy cream, chocolate chips, and mini marshmallows.
 But those ingredients are not necessary for this simple cake recipe.

 - Cling film or plastic wrap

 Store this no-bake lazy cake in the freezer for up to 2 months.
 When ready to serve, just remove it from the freezer, slice it, and serve.

 The only ingredient that contains gluten in this recipe is the tea biscuits.
 But guess what?
 You can easily make a gluten-free version of this no-bake chocolate cake by using gluten-free tea biscuits.
 Look in the gluten-free section at your local grocery store, and you just might be able to find a couple of options.
 So if you find a pack, follow the same steps to make this chocolate lazy cake.

 Unsweetened cocoa powder is the best for lazy cake.
 You can use unsweetened Dutch cocoa powder.